azadbolour/programming-practices/TopicBacklog.md

+* Category theory and its influence in programming.
+Started Sept 2015.
 * Unique contributions of Go to programming practice.
 * Unique contributions of C# to programming practice.
 * The Coq functional programming language.
 And comparison to Haskell.